nickthorpe71/grokking-simplicity-summary/README.md

 // prints 1 2 3 4 5 6 7 8
 ```

-Three of the most popular functional tools are map, filter and reduce.
+Three of the most popular functional tools are map, filter, and reduce.
 These are examples of things that are done so frequently, it's worth abstracting them.

 #### Map
-Iterate over a datastructure and do something to each element.
+Iterate over a data structure and do something to each element.
-Javascript comes with a built in array method for map but you can wirte a custom map function as well.
+Javascript comes with a built-in array method for map but you can write a custom map function as well.

 **map array example**
 ```js